hai-vr/documentation/docs/products/animator-as-code/functions/modular-avatar.md

 Edit one menu item on the receiver object.
 It is not possible to declare multiple menu items on that same object.

 - `MaacMenuItem EditMenuItem(params GameObject[] receiversWithNulls)`<br/>
-Edit one menu item on all of the receiver objects.
+Edit one menu item on all the receiver objects.
 It is not possible to declare multiple menu items on those same objects.
 Function calls on the resulting object will affect all of those menu items.
 Use this in case you have multiple identical menu items scattered across different menus.
 The array can safely contain null values.

+#### Special

+- `static MaAc Dummy()`
+Create a dummy Modular Avatar As Code base that doesn't create or modify anything when you call any of its methods.
+- If you need to disable the creation of Modular Avatar components without heavily modifying the code, use this.
+- Calling the methods will still return appropriate objects that do nothing.

 ## Merge Animator (MaacMergeAnimator)